Mastering ISMS: Key Principles & the Role of ISO 27001 Accreditation and Lead Auditor

 What is an ISMS (Information Security Management System)?

 Think of an ISMS as a company’s blueprint for securing data, managing risk, and ensuring business continuity.
-It is a set of policies, procedures, and controls to safeguard critical information and ensure that your organization is prepared to handle potential security incidents.
+Achieving ISO 27001 Accreditation demonstrates that this set of policies, procedures, and controls is aligned with international standards to safeguard critical information and ensure that your organization is prepared to handle potential security incidents.
 In simpler terms, it’s like setting up a security plan for your data and systems.

 Why every medium-to-large enterprise needs it: